-Use of a TT platform with MoniTTor and PredicTTor technology provides an effective means of allowing multiple functions to operate with independently and safely on a single processor.
+Use of a TT platform with ReliabiliTTy technology provides an effective means of allowing multiple functions to operate independently and safely on a single- or multi-processor TT design.

 This approach has numerous applications in modern automotive systems, and in many other sectors.